sirno/serious_serializers/README.md

     data: List[float]
 ```

-To represent the class tag:
+To represent the class tag as `!Data`:

 ```python
 from serious_serializers import SlotsSerializer